Data quality can be defined in two ways:

 It doesn’t mean it has to be that way.
 Not if you want to make truly data-driven decisions.
 Lately, if you’ve been asking questions such as:

 - How can you understand your data better?

-- How can you make it accurate, complete, reliable?
+- How can you make it accurate, complete, and reliable?

 - Are there any measures or checks for ensuring data quality?

 - In spite of setting up quality checks, you have bad data in your systems.
 Is there a way to fix it?

 - Lastly, is there a way to improve data quality and ensure that the quality doesn’t go downhill again? (hint: it’s called data quality management )